Latest Wormhole (W) News Update

 TLDR

-Wormhole's codebase shows active development with recent commits and open issues.
+Wormhole's codebase shows active development, with recent commits and significant documentation enhancements.

 Deep Dive